Vosges: Climate

 Meteorologically, as a consequence of the Foehn effect the difference between the eastern and western mean slopes of the range is very marked.
-The main air streams come generally from the west and southwest, so the Alsatian central plains just under the Hautes-Vosges receive much less water than the south-west front of the Vosges Mountains.
-The highlands of the arrondissement of Remiremont receive as annual rainfall or snowfall more than 2000 mm of precipitation yearly, whereas some dry countryside near Colmar receives less than 500 mm of water in the event of insufficient storms.
+The main air streams come generally from the west and southwest, so the Alsatian central plains just under the Hautes-Vosges receive much less precipitation than the southwest slope of the Vosges Mountains.
+The highlands of the canton of Remiremont receive as annual rainfall or snowfall more than 2000 mm of precipitation yearly, whereas some dry countryside near Colmar receives less than 500 mm of precipitation in the event of insufficient storms.
 The temperature is much lower in the west front of the mountains than in the low plains behind the massif, especially in summer.
 On the eastern slope economic vineyards reach to a height of 400 m; on the other hand, in the mountains, it is a land of pasture and forest.

 The only rivers in Alsace are the Ill coming from south Alsace (or Sundgau), and the Bruche d'Andlau and the Bruche which have as tributaries other, shorter but sometimes powerful streams coming like the last two from the Vosges Mountains.
 The rivers Moselle, Meurthe and Sarre and their numerous affluents all rise on the Lorraine side.

 In the High Moselle and Meurthe basins, moraines, boulders and polished rocks testify to the former existence of glaciers which once covered the top of the Vosges.
 The mountain lakes caused by the original glacial phenomena are surrounded by pines, beeches and maples, and green meadows provide pasture for large herds of cattle, with views of the Rhine valley, the Black Forest and the distant, snow-covered Swiss mountains.